 - 5. The GJ shall have power to receive and determine a Complaint against any competitor, ESNZ Member or any Official where the conduct that is the subject of the Complaint occurred during the Event and is not a matter that could be protested under Rule 11 of this Article. - 6.
-A Complaint must be received by the GJ in writing, and prior to 60 minutes after the end of the Event. - 7.
+A Complaint must be received by the GJ in writing, and prior to 60 minutes after the end of the Event.
+To be valid, the Complaint must be accompanied by a \$50 fee.
+There is no fee for Complaints regarding Horse Abuse.
+There is no fee for Complaints regarding bullying or harassment. - 7.
 The GJ may investigate the Complaint at the GJ's sole discretion. - 8.
 Should any member of the GJ have a conflict of interest, the President of the GJ may appoint a suitable replacement.
 If the President has a conflict, the remaining members of the GJ shall appoint a suitable replacement. - 9.
 If the GJ determines that the Complaint is frivolous, vexatious, trivial, or without merit, the GJ must dismiss the Complaint.
 If the GJ does not make such determination the GJ must hold a hearing: - 9.1.
 All affected parties must be invited to the hearing and given the opportunity to be heard. - 9.2.
 No party at the hearing may be represented by parent, counsel, or agent unless the party is under the age of 18 in which case a parent or guardian is permitted, or the GJ allows representation (for example a competitor with a speech impediment or a competitor who does not speak English). - 9.3.
 Hearings may be conducted as informally as the GJ determines, but must give each party a fair opportunity to be heard. - 9.4.
-The GJ must receive and consider any information put to it by an affected party and is not bound by the rules of evidence. - 9.5.
+The GJ must receive and consider any information put to it by an affected party and is not bound by the rules of evidence.
+The use of all technical assistance including, but not limited to, official video recordings (an official video recording is considered to be a recording made by a broadcast network or a video company hired by the OC, except where specified otherwise in the relevant Sports' Rules) is permitted to assist Officials in carrying out their responsibilities under ESNZ rules. - 9.5.
 Affected parties are entitled to call witnesses to give evidence. - 9.6.
 The GJ, in its discretion can compel a Member to give evidence. - 9.7.
 The hearing may be recorded and evidence may be committed to writing, at the discretion of the GJ. - 9.8.
-The standard of proof on all questions to be determined by the GJ shall be on the balance of probabilities.
+The standard of proof on all questions to be determined by the GJ shall

+- be on the balance of probabilities.
 [For example, if it was more likely than not that competitor breached a rule then the standard of proof has been met]. - 9.9.
-The decision of the GJ must (even if announced verbally) be recorded in writing and issued to all affected parties, the relevant Discipline Committee, and ESNZ as soon as practicable. - 9.10.
-A decision of the GJ may include penalties as set out in Rule 24 of this Article.
+The decision of the GJ must (even if announced verbally) be recorded in writing and issued to all affected parties, the relevant Discipline Committee. and ESNZ as soon as practicable. - 9.10.
+A decision of the GJ may include penalties as set out in Rule 24 of this Article. - 9.11.

-- 9.11.
 A decision of the GJ may be unanimous or by majority vote.
 No member of the GJ may abstain from any decision. - 10.
 Subject to Rule 37, any decision made by the GJ under Rules 9.9 and 9.10 of this Article may be appealed by an affected party to the Appeal Committee (see Rules 32-37).